E-Verify Quick Reference Guide for Employers

-The E-Verify home page indicates the number of cases that require attention by a number in a red circle on the alert.
-Cases needing attention can be accessed by clicking on the alert or through View Cases and Search Cases from the navigation menu in E-Verify.
+The E-Verify home page indicates the number of cases that require attention by a number in the alert.
+Cases needing attention can be accessed by clicking on the alert or through Cases and search cases from the navigation menu in E-Verify.

-The Cases with New Updates case alert is a quick link to all cases that have had a change in case result.
-This case alert is an easy way to manage these cases.
+The Cases with Updates case alerts provides quick access to all open cases that have had a change in case status.

 5.5 Work Authorization Documents Expiring

-The Work Authorization Docs Expiring case alert is a notification that an employee's Employment Authorization Document (Form I-766) or Arrival-Departure Record (Form I 94) document is expiring.
-This alert is intended as a reminder to reverify the employee by completing Section 3 of Form I-9.
-However, E-Verify should not be used for reverification, so do not use E-Verify to create a new case.
+The Work Authorization Docs Expiring case alert is a notification that an employee's Form I-766, Employment Authorization Document, or Form I-94, Arrival-Departure Record, document is expiring.
+This alert is intended as a reminder to reverify the employee by completing Supplement B, Reverification and Rehire, of Form I-9.
+For reverification, do not create a new E-Verify case.

 Because this is simply a reminder, no action is required or permitted in E-Verify.
 You may dismiss each alert by clicking Dismiss Alert.

-This alert will only appear if the document the employee presented for the original E Verify case was either an Employment Authorization Document (Form I-766) or an Arrival-Departure Record (Form I-94).
+This alert will only appear if the document the employee presented for the original E Verify case was either a Form I-766 or Form I-94.
 The alert will appear in E-Verify 90 days prior to expiration.
-Also, the alert only appears when the Form I-766 or Form I-94 used for the E-Verify case expires—subsequent expiration dates will not activate another case alert.
+Also, the alert only appears when the Form I-766 or Form I-94 used for the E-Verify case expires—subsequent expiration dates of other documents will not activate another case alert.

-NOTE: If you have employees who are Temporary Protected Status (TPS) beneficiaries who provided a TPS-related EAD when they first started working for you, you will receive a ‘‘Work Authorization Documents Expiring’’ case alert when the autoextension period for this EAD is about to expire.
-This alert indicates that at the end of the autoextension period, employment authorization must be reverified in Section 3 of Form I-9.
-Employers should not use E-Verify for reverification.
+NOTE: If you have employees who are Temporary Protected Status (TPS) beneficiaries who provided a TPS-related EAD when they first started working for you, and the Department of Homeland Security has automatically extended this EAD, you will receive a ‘‘Work Authorization Documents Expiring’’ case alert when the automatic extension period for this EAD is about to expire.
+This alert indicates that at the end of the automatic extension period, employment authorization must be reverified in Supplement B. Employers must not use E-Verify for reverification.

 6.0 Case Reports

-There are five types of case reports available in E-Verify for persons or entities who are enrolled as employers.
-These include: Corporate Overview of Pilot Usage, Duplicate Case Report, Historic Records Report, Quick Audit Report, User Audit Report, and User Report.
+There are various types of case reports available to E-Verify employers including Quick Audit Report, Case Creation Summary, and Historic Records Report.
 This section provides information on these reports and how to create them in E-Verify.

 Note: Reports display only the last four digits of an employee’s Social Security number for added security and to protect employees’ privacy.